One-Shot Triple-Resource Trade-Off in Quantum Channel Coding: One-Shot Capacity Theorems

-The condition \req{tsuzuiteku2} implies that both the classical and quantum parts of the message are transmitted within the total error $\delta$.
-The above definition is equivalent to the following definition, which is more convenient in our analysis:
+A rigorous definition of a code is given as follows.
+Here, we treat the classical and quantum parts of the message as one large quantum system, because it is more convenient in our analysis.